Synder offers flexible options for processing open invoices in revenue recognition.

 • The payment eventually succeeds.
 Synder will sync the payment automatically to the books and close the invoice.
 In this case, you get uninterrupted recognition of money in the books.

-• Retrying to charge the money didn’t work out, and the Stripe account owner/the Stripe user voided the invoice or marked it as “uncollectible” (such cases are treated as equal from the Revenue recognition standpoint).
-Then, Synder will sync a Credit Memo in QuickBooks Online to close the invoice (and delete it from your Accounts Receivable) and will write off any recognized revenue to the Bad Debt account in your PandL.
+• If retrying the charge fails and the Stripe user either voids the invoice or marks it as uncollectible (both are treated the same from a revenue recognition perspective), Synder will automatically sync a credit memo in QuickBooks Online to close the invoice and remove it from your accounts receivable.
+Any previously recognized revenue will be written off to the Bad Debt account in your profit and loss statement.

 Example:

-Your Stripe subscription has 2 invoices, the first one is a monthly invoice for the Bronze plan that is fully paid.
-The other one is a yearly invoice for the Large plan initiated in April, and remains open till June.
-In June, it is marked as “uncollectible” (a “voided” invoice will have the same implications for your books).
+Your Stripe subscription includes two invoices.
+The first is a fully paid monthly invoice for the Bronze plan.
+The second is a yearly invoice for the Large plan, issued in April, which remains open until June.
+In June, it is marked as uncollectible (a voided invoice would have the same accounting implications).

-Note: We recommend marking invoices in Stripe as “voided” rather than “uncollectible” because “Voided” is the final status of the invoice and will not cause any discrepancies in the future.
+Note: We recommend marking invoices in Stripe as “voided” rather than “uncollectible” because “voided” is the final status of the invoice and won’t cause any discrepancies in the future.

 Recognition schedule in Synder RevRec: